Signed in as:

 filler@godaddy.com

-Amyotrophic lateral sclerosis (ALS), commonly known as Lou Gehrig's disease, is a progressive neurodegenerative disorder causing the death of neurons controlling voluntary muscles.
-It manifests through symptoms like muscle stiffness, twitching, and gradual weakness, often leading to the loss of essential functions such as walking, speaking, and breathing.
-The majority of cases (90-95%) lack a known cause but are thought to involve genetic and environmental factors, while 5-10% are inherited.
+Amyotrophic Lateral Sclerosis (ALS), commonly known as Lou Gehrig's disease, is a progressive neurodegenerative disorder that leads to the death of neurons controlling voluntary muscles.
+Symptoms include muscle stiffness, twitching, and gradual weakness, ultimately causing the loss of critical functions like walking, speaking, and breathing.
+While most cases (90-95%) have no known cause and are likely influenced by genetic and environmental factors, around 5-10% are inherited.

 Riluzole is a medication that may slightly extend life expectancy by two to three months, but there is currently no cure for ALS.
 Some familial cases involve mutations in the copper/zinc superoxide dismutase (SOD-1) gene, and studies using G93A SOD-1 mice have provided insights into the disease's pathology, revealing a correlation between mutant SOD expression and motor neuron degeneration.